mozilla/open-leadership-framework/README.md

 Project lead and contact: [Chad Sansing](mailto:chad@mozillafoundation.org)

 **Note:** We are busy updating our Open Leadership Map white paper language into the Open Leadership Framework.
 Please excuse us as we make incremental changes in the open.
-We will have an "official" launach later in H1, 2018, once our edits and new content are set.
+We will have an "official" launch later in H1, 2018, once our edits and new content are set.

 ## Background